TylerSw1ft/Helpful-computer-wiki/How-to-Implement-Disaster-Recover-Backups-for-Project-Trident-to-non-ZFS-Repositories.md

 ## UrBackup

 * Installed server on Debian 10 machine
 * Currently trying to get client running on Trident machine.
-Mike Remski of the Project Trident Telegram [has an idea](https://t.me/ProjectTrident/38834) about this, and the FreeBSD port's maintainer has replied to my email asking for help
+Mike Remski of the Project Trident Telegram [has an idea](https://t.me/ProjectTrident/38834) about this, and the FreeBSD port's maintainer has replied to my email asking for help.
+He said:

+> Have you tried the RC script?
+> `/usr/local/etc/rc.d/urbackup_client`

+> You normally start the client service with the RC script, and then configure it with the server’s web interface, or with > urbackupclientctl.

+> There’s also information in the port’s pkg-message.

 ## Restic